nono/cozy-desktop-experiments/RFC/README.md

 doing so is worse: they don't follow the logical flow, duplicate some code, and introduce a lot of subtle bugs.

+## Things to keep

+### Retry strategy

+One thing that has helped a lot in the current cozy-desktop is its retry strategy.
+Instead of aiming for a perfect synchronization strategy where each operation succeed at its first try, we have accepted that we will have some intermitent errors and that we should retry synchronization after a failure.
+The details, like we retry up to 10 times, with a back-off function to space out the retry in time, are not as important as the fact that retry is crucial for cozy-desktop work.

+### Staging area

+When a file is downloaded by cozy-desktop from the Cozy, it is not written directly in the synchronized directory.
+It is first put in a temporary directory, and only moved to the synchronized directory when it is ready.
+It helps to pollute the synchronized directory when the download fails, and to avoid confusion by limiting the events for this file that the local watcher will see.

 ## New version